NCAA to give spring sport athletes extra year of eligibility

 “I'm choosing my passion," she said.
 "I can't imagine ending my lacrosse career the way this season is going.
 I was pretty hopeful this would be a possibility.
 I'm really excited this decision has been made.”

+Nebraska-Omaha softball player Hailey Bartz was planning to graduate in December and move on from school.
+Now she's not so sure.

+“I've been speaking with my family about it and trying to figure out pros and cons.
+Do I want to take advantage of that year?
+Do I not?"
+Bartz said.
+"Some of my teammates have their schooling set up, full-time jobs.
+You have your life planned out and then this kind of pushes everything back another year.
+At the same time it's really hard to pass up because it's a game of love.”

-NCAA Division I rules allow athletes to have four seasons of competition in five-year period.
+NCAA Division I rules allow athletes to have four seasons of competition in a five-year period.
 Schools will be allowed to apply for waivers to restore one of those seasons for any athlete who competed while eligible in the spring season shortened by COVID-19 in 2020.
-But after the 2021 spring season scholarship and roster limits will apply to those athletes.
+After the 2021 spring season, scholarship and roster limits will apply to athletes granted the waiver.

+“This has a four- or five-year effect depending on how you want to count it,” said Marquette athletic director Bill Scholl, whose school fields track, lacrosse, tennis and golf teams in the spring.
+“So the roster management piece is just something our coaches, we’re going to have to figure out and work our way through.’’

+Calhoun said the council did not consider the possibility of the fall sports season, including football, being interrupted.
+Football generates billions of dollars, especially for Power Five conferences.
+Losing that would be potentially devastating to schools that play major college football.

 Copyright 2020 Associated Press.
 All rights reserved.